SpindlySpider/UoP-AI-CW/nn/NN_documentation.md

 ## Training Method

+All gifs of gait included here are started from the initial position of [0,0,...,0] with 24 0's.
+The NN then predicts what the next time step should be and this is saved as the next frame.
+This is repeated 100 times.

 ### Optimiser Comparison: Gradient Descent vs Adam

 Both optimisers were tested with the same sample size which has been shuffled after each epoch to prevent overfitting.
 The results below show **tested training runs**